-Labor Force: In 2019, about 50% of women worked outside the home, lower than the US rate (56%) and that of Honduras (52%), but higher than the rate of El Salvador (45%).
+Labor Force: In 2022, about 50% of women worked outside the home, lower than the US rate (56%) and higher than that of Honduras (49%) and El Salvador (45%).
 Although more Belizean women graduate from universities than men, few attain managerial positions within the workplace, inhibiting their ability to earn higher salaries.
 Indeed, women across the workforce receive lower wages than men with comparable education levels and work experience.
 Within the labor force, jobs typically divide by gender.
 While men predominate in construction and food service, women tend to work as domestic laborers and administrative assistants.
-Female immigrants from other Central American (CENTAM) countries working in the agriculture, services, or tourism sectors are particularly vulnerable to labor exploitation due to limited language skills, desperate economic circumstances and fear of deportation.
+Female immigrants from other Central American (CENTAM) countries working in the agriculture, services, or tourism sectors are particularly vulnerable to labor exploitation SEX & Gender due to limited language skills, desperate economic circumstances and fear of deportation.

-Gender and the Law

-Despite legal guarantees of equality and government programs aimed at empowering women, Belizean women face social and economic discrimination.
+Gender and the Law Despite legal guarantees of equality and government programs aimed at empowering women, Belizean women face social and economic discrimination.
 Further, employers frequently ignore reports of sexual harassment on the job and occassionally deny lawful requests for maternity leave.

-Gender and Politics

-Traditional attitudes generally discourage women from running for office, and rates of female participation in Belize's political process are low.
-In 2019, just 9% of National Assembly members were female, significantly lower neiahborina than rates in Guatemala (19%) and Honduras
+Gender and Politics Traditional attitudes generally discourage women from running for office, and rates of female participation in Belize's political process are low.
+In 2023, just 20% of National Assembly members were female, slightly higher than in neighboring